Chapter 1 – First of Summer

 On second thought...

 Did I really want to risk our friendship for momentary bliss?
 I've never really thought about what our life would be like if we became a couple.
 My head was too occupied with brief trips to Elysium on the rare times we hung out without the girlfriend and the pain of masking what I felt during those times.
-It's a pity that the world didn't stop turning for broken hearts.
+It was a pity that the world didn't stop turning for broken hearts.

 My thoughts swerved to Brent.
 So the playboy's heart wasn't impenetrable after all.
 Oh, the irony.
 I laughed out loud and would have continued laughing until sundown if only the thought of our hot kiss didn't stop me.
 That mouth should be deemed illegal in five states.